 - are an athlete or someone who participates in high-impact upper body activities

 - have a certain type of existing bone fracture

 - improperly use supportive equipment such as crutches

 For moderate cases of AND, your doctor may recommend physical therapy or changes to your daily routine.
 Specific exercises can help muscle groups deal with nerve damage and preserve nerve function.
-Your doctor may also prescribe anti-inflammatory medications to combat swelling or inflammation that is putting pressure on the axillary nerve.
+Your doctor may also prescribe anti-inflammatory medications to combat swelling or inflammation that’s putting pressure on the axillary nerve.

-In your have severe pain, your doctor might prescribe narcotic medication.
+If you have severe pain, your doctor might prescribe narcotic medication.
 In some cases, your doctor may suggest surgery to repair areas around the axillary nerve.

-Medically Reviewed by: George Krucik, MD
+Medically Reviewed by: William Morrison, MD